Necessary and Sufficient Conditions for Inverse Reinforcement Learning of Bayesian Stopping Time Problems: Example 1. IRL for sequential hypothesis testing (SHT)

-{\em Remarks:} \\ 1.
-Suppose the inverse learner had no information about the agent's expected continue cost.
-Then the feasibility NIAS and NIAC inequalities in Theorem~\ref{thrm:NIAS_NIAC} are necessary and sufficient for the inverse learner to identify optimal SHT strategies chosen by the agent.
-But since the expected continue cost is known to the inverse learner due to the added structure of the SHT problem, it can estimate the misclassification costs more efficiently by checking the feasibility of inequalities \eqref{eqn:NIAS_def}, \eqref{eqn:NIAC_ast_def} in Theorem~\ref{thrm:classic_SHT}. \blue{Abstractly, inverse SHT is an IRL task with partially specified costs: out of the continue and stopping costs, the continue cost incurred by the Bayesian agent is already known to the inverse learner.
-As a consequence, the feasibility test for identifying an optimal SHT agent is more restrictive (more feasibility inequalities to be satisfied) than that to detect optimal stopping.} \\ \blue{2. {\em IRL for Multi-state SHT.} Theorem~\ref{thrm:classic_SHT} is independent of the number of states $\numstates$.
-When $\numstates>2$, IRL for inverse SHT comprise estimating the misclassification costs $\{\mc_{\agent,\state,\action},~\state\neq\action,\state,\action\in\numstates\}$, and is achieved by solving the feasibility inequalities \eqref{eqn:NIAS_def} and \eqref{eqn:NIAC_ast_def} of Theorem~\ref{thrm:classic_SHT}.\footnote{\blue{Since the state and environment index suffice to denote the misclassification cost when $\numstates=2$, the subscript `$\action$' is dropped from the misclassification cost notation in Definition~\ref{def:relativeoptimality} for notational clarity.}}}
+\blue{(Recall that $C_m = \E_{\stoptime_{\agent}}\{\funcstop\}$ is known to the inverse learner, and hence is not a free variable)}.\\ {\em 3.} \underline{Reconstruction}: The set-valued IRL estimates of the SHT misclassification costs\\ $\{\mc_\agent,m\in\agentset\}$ are defined below where $\mc_\agent = (\mc_{1,m},\mc_{2,m})$: where $\{\utilityagent{\agent},\agent\in\agentset\}$ is any feasible solution to the NIAS and NIAC$^{\ast}$ inequalities.\qedsymbol \end{theorem} Theorem~\ref{thrm:classic_SHT} is a special instance of Theorem~\ref{thrm:NIAS_NIAC} for identifying an optimal stopping agent operating in multiple environments. \blue{The NIAC$^\ast$ resembles SUMCOST~\eqref{eqn:sumcostfeasible} with the only difference that $\sumruncostagent{\agent}$ is the expected stopping time of the agent in environment $\agent$ instead of being a feasible variable like in \eqref{eqn:sumcostfeasible}.
+We note that since the expected stopping time is non-convex in the agent's action selection policy $\actselectagent{\agent}$, the inverse learner cannot use the convex reconstruction procedure of \eqref{eqn:reconstructed-RIcost-theorem} to estimate the expected stopping time for any other policy.} \\ {\em Remarks:} \\ 1. \blue{Inverse SHT is an IRL task with partially specified costs: out of the continue and stopping costs, the continue cost incurred by the Bayesian agent is already known to the inverse learner.
+As a consequence, the feasibility test for identifying an optimal SHT agent imposes tighter restrictions (fewer feasible variables) compared to identifying optimal stopping in Theorem~\ref{thrm:NIAS_NIAC} and avoids degenerate feasible solutions that trivially satisfy the inequalities~\eqref{eqn:NIAC_ast_def} of Theorem~\ref{thrm:classic_SHT}.} \\ \blue{2. {\em IRL for Multi-state SHT.} Theorem~\ref{thrm:classic_SHT} is independent of the number of states $\numstates$.
+When $\numstates>2$, IRL for inverse SHT comprises estimating the misclassification costs $\{\mc_{\agent,\state,\action},~\state\neq\action,\state,\action\in\numstates\}$, and is achieved by solving the feasibility inequalities \eqref{eqn:NIAS_def} and \eqref{eqn:NIAC_ast_def} of Theorem~\ref{thrm:classic_SHT}.\footnote{\blue{Since the state and environment index suffice to denote the misclassification cost when $\numstates=2$, the subscript `$\action$' is dropped from the misclassification cost notation in Lemma~\ref{lem:relativeoptimality} for notational clarity.}}}\\ \blue{ 3. {\em Inverse SHT for boundedly-rational forward learner.} In Sec.\,\ref{sec:disc-theorem-1}, we discussed the concept of $\epsilon$-optimality for a forward learner.
+Below, we briefly discuss how the NIAS and NIAC$^\ast$ feasibility inequalities of Theorem~\ref{thrm:classic_SHT} can identify if an agent performs $\epsilon$-optimal SHT when the inverse learner knows the agent's expected continue cost.\\ If NIAS and NIAC$^\ast$~\eqref{eqn:NIAC_ast_def} are feasible, then one cannot say if the dataset $\datainf$~\eqref{eqn:dataset_SHT} is generated from an absolutely optimal Bayesian agent~(Definition~\ref{def:absoptimality}) or an $\epsilon$-optimal Bayesian agent~\eqref{eqn:eps_stopping}.
+However, if $\datainf$ fails the feasibility test~\eqref{eqn:NIAC_ast_def} of Theorem~\ref{thrm:classic_SHT}, then it is clear $\datainf$ results from an $\epsilon$-optimal Bayesian agent, where a bound on $\epsilon$ can be obtained by finding the minimum relaxation needed for passing the feasibility test~\eqref{eqn:NIAC_ast_def}: